nhauber99/Blog/docs/_posts/2023-01-08-MaterialScanner.md

 <img src="/Blog/assets/colors.jpg" style="display: block;  margin-left: auto;  margin-right: auto;  width: 80%" />

 A video of the color capture process can be found [here](https://www.reddit.com/r/photogrammetry/comments/zwl79t/process_of_accurately_capturing_color_with_my/).
-If someone wants do do further reading on color accuracy [this](https://www.strollswithmydog.com/perfect-color-filter-array/) is a great blog post about it.
+If someone wants do do further reading on color accuracy, [this](https://www.strollswithmydog.com/perfect-color-filter-array/) is a great blog post about it.

 **First results**